 For a helping hand through the maze of motoring options, read our buying guide which has some tips to help you decide.
 Whether it’s a hatchback or saloon, diesel, petrol or hybrid, we’ll fill you in on the things you need to consider when you're buying a vehicle, including vehicle inspections, warranties and vehicle crime.

 It's vital to research thoroughly before buying a used vehicle.
-Search our used vehicle ads online, or in your local Auto Trader magazine, to find out what your model’s going price is.
+Search our used vehicle ads online to find out what your model’s going price is.
 This can save you paying too much – but also beware if the price is too low.

 It's also important to give yourself a budget, and include insurance, road tax and other running costs when you're doing your sums.